kexiZeroing/FE-Learning-notes/doc/angular-unit-test.md

-## Angular Unit Test
+## Angular Unit Testing

 ### Jasmine and Karma
-When creating Angular projects using the Angular CLI it defaults to create and run unit tests using Jasmine and Karma.
+When creating Angular projects using the Angular CLI, it defaults to create and run unit tests using Jasmine and Karma.
 - **Jasmine** is a JavaScript testing framework that supports a software development practice called Behavior-Driven Development.
 It attempts to describe tests in a human readable format.
 - **Karma** is a test runner which lets us spawn browsers and run Jasmine tests inside of them all from the command line.
 The results of the tests are also displayed on the command line.
 Karma can also watch your development files for changes and re-run the tests automatically.

-### Basic elements
+### Test Spec
 The `describe` function defines what we call a Test Suite, a collection of individual Test Specs.
 The `it` function defines an individual Test Spec, this contains one or more Test Expectations.
 You can pre-pending `x(disable)` or `f(focus)` to the `describe` or `it`.

 `beforeAll` is called once, before all the specs in a test suite (describe function) are run.